azvast/svelte-truffle-box/readme.md

 Feel free to submit a PR, or an issue, and I will try my best to address it.

 ## Credits
-Inspiration, and most of the readme is from here [svelte-box](https://github.com/antony/svelte-box)
+Inspiration, images, and most of the readme is from here [svelte-box](https://github.com/antony/svelte-box)

 Basic svelte project [svelte-template](https://github.com/sveltejs/template)